 - Combine the oats, almonds, pecans, coconut flakes, powdered milk, salt, and cinnamon in a large bowl.

-- In a smaller bowl, stir together the canola oil, honey, and vanilla extract.
+- In a smaller bowl, stir together the olive oil, honey, and vanilla extract.

 - Pour the wet ingredients over the dry ingredients in the large bowl and stir to combine.